 After computing the AGMI, households need to convert it to a yearly income figure and compare it with the median family income of their states, adjusted for family size.
 The census bureau periodically publishes family median income figures for all 50 states for different household sizes.
 If the AGMI is lower than the state's median income for a similar household's size, filers automatically qualify for Chapter 7, and they are not subject to the means test in a Chapter 7 bankruptcy filing.
-However, if their AGMI exceeds the state's median income for a similar size household, filers are required to take the means test in order to see if they qualify for Chapter 7.
+However, if their AGMI exceeds the state's median income for a similar household size, filers are required to take the means test in order to see if they qualify for Chapter 7.
 The means test measures certain expenses and deductions against AGMI to see whether households have any income they can spare to pay debt.
 Thus, if a debtor fails to pass the means test, meaning there is enough disposable income to propose a repayment plan under Chapter 13, the Chapter 7 case will be dismissed on the basis of "abusing" the bankruptcy law.
-In other words, the means test determines whether a "presumption of abuse" arises, that is, whether filing a Chapter 7 bankruptcy would be presumed to be an abuse of the bankruptcy laws (Elias and Bayer, 2013).
+In other words, the means test determines whether a "presumption of abuse" arises, that is,

-received during the prior 60-days and take a debt management course before they receive a debt discharge.
+&lt;sup>16Debtors are now required to submit copies of their past tax returns and copies of all pay stubs for income received during the prior 60-days and take a debt management course before they receive a debt discharge.
 Now, bankruptcy lawyers must certify the accuracy of all information that debtors provide on their bankruptcy forms, and they can be found liable if debtors provide false information.